-The salary for a wholetime firefighter starts at £22,237, rising to £29,638 a year with experience.
-A crew manager earns £31,501 to £32,858 and a station manager earns £38,220 to £42,154.
-Retained firefighters receive an annual retaining fee of around £2,224, which is paid quarterly.
+Retained firefighters receive an annual retaining fee of around £2,337 rising to £3,114 with experience, which is paid quarterly.
 You would also get paid an hourly rate for attending training nights and call outs.

 An airport firefighter earns around £25,000 a year.

-- You would normally work an average 42 hours a week.
+You would normally work an average of 42 hours a week.
 You will work shifts including evenings, nights, weekends and public holidays.

 Firefighters usually work for the Scottish Fire and Rescue Service (SFRS), but some are employed at airports and some by the Ministry of Defence (MoD).
 However, the recruitment process for jobs outwith the Scottish Fire and Rescue Service is different.
 You would need to check the MoD or airport websites for job vacancies and requirements.